Open topic with navigation

 - Skip all shift clashes

-20. Suppress notifications sent for urgent proposals that are not user directed: Location administrators can suppress urgent non-user directed schedule change emails and mobile notifications normally sent to all providers when proposals are submitted to the swap meet that are marked 'urgent'.
+27. Suppress notifications sent for urgent proposals that are not user-directed: Location administrators can suppress urgent non-user directed schedule change emails and text notifications corresponding to the closure of urgent non-user directed swap meet proposals.

 Example: You schedule an emergency department and a clinic.
 Some providers work shifts at both sites, so you need to have the provider scheduling integrated between the sites.
 You may also want the schedules separately printed (i.e., you want separate schedules printed for the emergency department and for the clinic).